The Anthem Medicare Supplement Plan N has became one of Anthem’s most popular Medicare Supplement plans.

 - Part A deductible ($1,556 every 60 day period) Plan N pays this deductible.

 - Plan N has a $20 office visit copay after Part B Deductible.

 - Hospice Benefit – Plan N, covered

-- Part B Excess Charges – Plan N, not covered
+- Part B Excess Charges – not covered by Plan N

 Click here to view how Medicare Part B Excess Charges work.